ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 import unit_tests.utils.ut_helper_functions as hf
 ...

-def test_creates_dockerfile(tmp_project):
+def test_creates_dockerfile(tmp_project, pkg_manager):
     """Verify that dockerfile is created correctly."""
+    if pkg_manager == "req_txt":
-    hf.check_reference_file(tmp_project, 'Dockerfile', 'fly_io')
+        hf.check_reference_file(tmp_project, 'dockerfile', 'fly_io')
+    elif pkg_manager == "poetry":
+        hf.check_reference_file(tmp_project, "dockerfile", "fly_io",
+                reference_filename="poetry.dockerfile")
 ...
 ```

 The test file imports the `utils/ut_helper_functions.py` module, which contains functions that are useful to test modules in different platform-specific directories.

- The function `test_creates_dockerfile()` has one argument, `tmp_project`.
+ The function `test_creates_dockerfile()` has two arguments, `tmp_project` and `pkg_manager`.
 Here pytest takes the return value from the `tmp_project()` fixture, and assigns it to the variable `tmp_project`.
 This can be a little confusing; we have a fixture  in `conftest.py` called `tmp_project()`, but in the current test function `tmp_project` refers to the return value of `tmp_project()`.
 If this is confusing, keep in mind that **in this test function, `tmp_proj` is the path to the directory containing the test project.**

+ The `pkg_manager` fixture tells us which depency management system is currently being tested: a bare `requirements.txt` file, Poetry, or Pipenv.
+We need to know this because each of these uses a slightly different `Dockerfile`.

-The actual test function is only one line!
-We call `check_reference_file()`, which compares a file from the test project against the corresponding reference file.
-Here we make sure the `Dockerfile` that's created during the test run matches the reference `unit_tests/platforms/fly_io/reference_files/Dockerfile`.
-If your current local version of `django-simple-deploy` generates a `Dockerfile` for Fly.io deployments that doesn't match this file, you'll know. :)
+In the body of the test function we check the current value of `pkg_manager` and then call `check_reference_file()`, which compares a file from the test project against the corresponding reference file.
+For `req_txt`, we make sure the `Dockerfile` that's created during the test run matches the reference `unit_tests/platforms/fly_io/reference_files/Dockerfile`.
+If your current local version of `django-simple-deploy` generates a `Dockerfile` for Fly.io deployments that doesn't match this file, you'll know.
+For Poetry, the reference filename doesn't match the generic generated filename, so we pass the optional `reference_filename` argument.

+!!! note
+    Reference filenames usually have a `platform_name.generic_filename.file_extension` pattern.
+It's really helpful to prepend the platform name so that we keep the original file extension, which enables syntax highlighting available when opening these files.

 ### Conclusion

-That's a whole lot of setup work for a one-line test function!
+That's a whole lot of setup work for a relatively short test function!
 But the advantage of all that setup work is that we can write hundreds, or thousands of small test functions without adding much to the setup work.
+Each test also runs three times: once for `req_txt`, once for `poetry`, and once for `pipenv`.

 The rest of the test functions in `test_flyio_config.py` work in a similar way, except for `test_log_dir()`.
 That function inspects several aspects of the log directory, and the log file that should be found there.

 !!! note
-    The setup work will become more complex as we start to test multiple dependency management approaches, multiple versions of Django, multiple versions of Python, and multiple OSes.
+    The setup work will become more complex as we start to test multiple versions of Django, multiple versions of Python, and multiple OSes.
 But the overall approach described here shouldn't change significantly.
 We'll still have a bunch of setup work followed by a large number of smaller, specific test functions.

 ## Testing multiple platforms